TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

       Define HAVE_TEUCHOSCORE_CXX11 in TeuchosCore_config.h

-      This makes TeuchosCore a good example for how Trilinos (or any TriBITS) subpackages should put in an optinal dependency on C++11.
+      This makes TeuchosCore a good example for how Trilinos (or any TriBITS) subpackages should put in an optional dependency on C++11.

       Build/Test Cases Summary
       Enabled Packages: TeuchosCore